salehiin/levelTwo_assignmentOne/readme.md

     getSpeedInMeterPerSecond(`1000 kmh^-1`)

-# never types - Function which returns nothing just throw an error it's type will be never type
+# never types - Function which returns nothing just throw an error it's type will be never type.

 # Example of a never types:
     const throwError = (msg: string): never => {
         throw new Error(msg);
     };

-    throwError('Muskil se error');
+    throwError('Error happens');